-Elegant, bold and sleek, Hemway Peacock Blue Chalk Paint is the perfect Tones for creating a sophisticated vintage look that's proven to be timeless.
-This pairs well with lighter Toness like those in our Pink Chalk Paint range.
+Elegant, bold, and sleek, Hemway Peacock Blue Chalk Paint is the perfect tone for creating a sophisticated vintage look that's proven to be timeless.
+This pairs well with lighter colours like those in our Pink Chalk Paint range.

 - Highly pigmented blue chalk paint

 - Works on most surfaces

 - Smooth and long-lasting matt finish chalk-style paint